ComplianceAsCode/content/docs/manual/developer/01_introduction.md

 #### Organizations

-Aside from an organization (s.a. a company or an institution) being composed of individuals with individual rights, other developers associated with the organization may get “backup” merge rights or organization administration rights.
+Aside from an organization (i.e., a company or an institution) being composed of individuals with individual rights, other developers associated with the organization may get “backup” merge rights or organization administration rights.
 Those rights can be granted for a period of 12 months and their renewal can be requested.
 These rights can only be used in cases when regular developers aren't available and the organization needs to get their things through.